WELCOME TO THE HEALTH POLICY PILLAR!

 VISION & MISSION

-The Health Policy Pillar envisions a Europe in which all policies improve the health and well-being of populations and ensure people-centred health systems that are universal, equitable, sustainable and of high quality within and across Europe.
+The Health Policy Pillar envisions a Europe in which all policies improve the health and well-being of populations and ensure people-centered health systems that are universal, equitable, sustainable, and of high quality within and across Europe.
 The Health Policy Pillar aims for the successful digital transformation of the healthcare sector that is driven by a healthy healthcare workforce.

 The Health Policy Pillar strives to achieve its vision through empowering medical students to have an impact on policy making processes that encourage all citizens in achieving their full health potential and well-being.
 The Health Policy Pillar advocates for a long-term improvement of the European health situation.

 Educate and raise awareness among medical students on:

 - Policy making in EMSA by providing a platform, training and capacity building